mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 At the time, I chalked it up to the holidays.
 Lots of people are on vacation in December, so I assumed things would pick back up in the new year.

 The new year started, and not only did the pace stay slow, the quality of the work degraded.
-The easy, clear communication we'd had at the start of the project had deteriorated to the point where it took three-back-and-forths before they understood a note I gave increasing contrast between a text box and its surrounding element.
+The easy, clear communication we'd had at the start of the project had deteriorated to the point where every note required multiple back-and-forths, no matter how simple.

 ## "I just don't know when we'll have the hours"

 In early February, I emailed Isaac to ask what was going on.
 We had a call, and he apologized for the way the project was going.
 He admitted that things were bumpy internally at WebAgency.
 Their project manager quit in November, and Isaac was scrambling to cover those duties while also interviewing replacements.

 He confirmed that I wasn't imagining the drop in quality.
-WebAgency was overloaded with work from their larger clients, so they were squeezing my project into the gaps, but the designers probably weren't as focused as when we started.
+WebAgency was overloaded with work from their larger clients.
+They were squeezing my project into the gaps, so their designers probably weren't as focused as when we started.

 I said I understood I was a small client to them, and I was willing to wait a few weeks until their other work slowed down.
 There were only 10-20 hours of design work left, and I just wanted them to be high-quality October hours and not the harried, pop-in-whenever hours I saw in December and January.